Get ready for tax time

 The ATO’s myDeductions, opens in new window app is a free and convenient tool to use if you want to keep your expenses and income records organised in the one place.
 Check out our helpful business tools and calculators.

-Sometimes a useful strategy to reduce your overall taxable income in the current financial year is to prepay for certain products, suppliers or services before 30 June.
+To reduce your overall taxable income in the current financial year, it may be a useful strategy to prepay for certain products, suppliers or services before 30 June.

-In these cases, speak to your NAB banker, financial planner or your accountant to get a better understanding of your cash flow needs and deduction opportunities.
+Speak to your NAB banker, tax professional or accountant to get a better understanding of your cash flow needs and deduction opportunities.

 It may also be a good idea to speak to your accountant or bookkeeper about deadlines and specific details you may need to provide to us before 30 June (e.g. withholding tax and payroll).

-It may be easier to lodge your tax return if you have your banking statements in order.
+It will be easier to lodge your tax return if you have all the below details ready.

 - bank or investment account details